Preparing the Connection to Databases¶

 <DENODO_HOME>/lib-external/jdbc-drivers/database adapter - version, in the host where the Denodo server runs.
 For example, if you are going to connect to Teradata 15, copy the driver to

-You will need a service account with at least READ privileges over the tables and views that you want to access in the database.
-This account will be used at least, while importing these elements into Virtual DataPort.
+Obtain a service account with at least READ privileges over the tables and views that you want to query.
+This user account will be used at least, while importing these elements into Virtual DataPort.

-If this database is going to be a target of a Data Movement, this service account also requires the privilege to create and delete tables, and insert data in them.
+If this database is going to be a target of a Data Movement, this account also requires the privilege to create and delete tables, and execute

-We recommend creating a catalog or schema in the database that the Cache Engine is going to use.
+We recommend creating a catalog or schema in the database specifically for the Cache Engine of Denodo.
 The Cache Engine creates many tables (one for each view of Denodo where the cache is enabled).
 Therefore, it is useful for these tables to be isolated from the rest of the elements of that database.

 This new catalog or schema has to be created with these options: